kjappelbaum/filter_references/README.md

 Hence, I try to implement how to get from these pages to the HTML fulltext.

 ## ToDo:
+- [ ] move away from scrapy and chemrefresolver.
+Write own tool to get DOIs from bibliography and then only use CrossRefApi
 - [ ] use more features of scrapy
 - [ ] go to fulltext for more publishers than ACS
 - [ ] save a bit more context in output